Ovishake/CollaborativeFiltering/README.md

 # CollaborativeFiltering
 Experiments with MovieLens Database to build a Collaborative Filtering Model.

-Elementary fiddling with the SciKit-surprise model & the elementary MovieLens Database
+Elementary fiddling with the SciKit-surprise model & the elementary MovieLens

 Data: MovieLens Dataset

-Keywords: Scikit-Surprise
+Keywords: Scikit-Surprise, Recommender System